Quantum Fokker-Planck Master Equation with general signal filtering: Deriving the general QFPME

 \section{Deriving the general QFPME}

-{Deriving the general QFPME} Here, we derive the most general form of the QFPME in Eq.~\eqref{eq:QFPME_G}.
+Here, we derive the most general form of the QFPME in Eq.~\eqref{eq:QFPME_G}.
 The stochastic equations that one needs to consider are the Belavkin equation and the general SDE for the filters:

 Here, the matrix $M$ and the vector ${\bf b}$ fully specify the model of the filter.

 The object one needs to focus on to derive the general QFPME is the joint distribution over the trajectories (realizations of the stochastic variable $\dd{W}$) that are consistent with the measurement outcome ${\bf G}(t) = (G_1(t),\dotsc,G_n(t))$: